edwindvinas/simpol-online/README.md

 }
 ```

-See `_examples/scripts` for the Simpol language specifications.
+To see the Simpol Language Specifications, please see https://github.com/edwindvinas/simpol/blob/master/SIMPOL_SPECS.md